Howard Stern: 1993–1994: Private Parts

-In its twentieth anniversary issue in 1993, Radio & Records named Stern "the most influential air personality of the past two decades".
-In February 1994, Stern was featured in Rolling Stone magazine for his first of three cover stories.
-That year, Billboard magazine added the Nationally Syndicated Air Personality of the Year category to its annual awards, based on "entertainment value, creativity, and ratings success"; Stern was awarded the title each year from 1994 to 2002.
-In late 1993, Stern urged his listeners to elect Christine Todd Whitman as Governor of New Jersey after Stern promised to support the first candidate to phone in his radio show.
-In March 1995, following her election success, Whitman named a highway rest stop after Stern in exchange for his endorsement on Interstate 295, south of Trenton, New Jersey.
-A $1,000 plaque was installed at the stop, which was stolen days later and mailed to Stern.
-The rest area closed in 2003 as part of budget cuts by Governor Jim McGreevey.
+In its twentieth anniversary issue in 1993, Radio & Records named Stern "the most influential air personality of the past two decades."
+In February 1994, he was featured on the cover of Rolling Stone for the first of three appearances.
+That same year, Billboard introduced the Nationally Syndicated Air Personality of the Year category to its annual awards, based on entertainment value, creativity, and ratings success; Stern won the award every year from 1994 through 2002.

+In late 1993, Stern urged his listeners to support Christine Todd Whitman in the New Jersey gubernatorial election, after promising to endorse the first candidate who called into his show.
+Following her victory, Whitman named a highway rest stop along Interstate 295 south of Trenton after Stern in March 1995 in recognition of his support.
+A $1,000 plaque installed at the site was stolen days later and mailed to Stern.
+The rest area later closed in 2003 amid budget cuts under Governor Jim McGreevey.

 Stern held his second pay-per-view special, The Miss Howard Stern New Year's Eve Pageant, on December 31, 1993.
-The show centered around a mock beauty pageant with celebrity judges to crown the first "Miss Howard Stern".
-An estimated 400,000 households purchased the show for a gross of $16 million, breaking the subscriber record for a non-sports event held by a New Kids on the Block concert in 1990.
-The New York Post called it "The most disgusting two hours in the history of television".
-The show was released for home video in early 1994, entitled Howard Stern's New Year's Rotten Eve 1994.
-It cost Stern a second television deal with Fox after network executives had disliked the content of the event and ceased discussions.
+Framed as a parody beauty pageant featuring celebrity judges, the broadcast crowned the first "Miss Howard Stern."
+The event was purchased by an estimated 400,000 households and generated approximately $16 million in revenue, setting a record for a non-sports pay-per-view event previously held by a 1990 New Kids on the Block concert.
+The program drew significant criticism, with the New York Post describing it as "the most disgusting two hours in the history of television."
+The controversy surrounding the broadcast also derailed Stern's prospects for a second television deal with Fox, whose executives ended discussions after objecting to the show's content.